BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 ### Enumerations

-Enumerations are a type of user-defined type that
+Enumerations are a type of user-defined type that you can set to a set of predefined values, which is c

 ## Control Flow